adamfowleruk/mljs/webserver/README.md

 The MLJS Web Server package you are currently look at was built so you could quickly get started with a MarkLogic REST application.
 In order to do this you need to follow the below instructions.

-Note all instructions assume you have downloaded an MLJS Web Server app - so all the files and paths are relative to the folder containing this README file.
+*WARNING: All instructions assume you have downloaded an MLJS Web Server based app.
+If instead you are reading this README on the GitHub website, then please download the dist/app-<myapp>.tar.gz or zip file before proceeding.*

 ## Install Node.js